datacamp-content-public/R-Epi/chapter2.md

-# Plot only the first houre as line-plot
+# Plot only the second minute as line-plot

 ```